On the Convergence to a Global Solution of Shuffling-Type Gradient Algorithms: Introduction

 Although shuffling sampling schemes usually show a better empirical performance than SGD \citep{bottou2009curiously}, the theoretical guarantees for these schemes are often more limited than vanilla SGD version, due to the lack of statistical independence.
-Recent works have shown improvement in computational complexity for shuffling schemes over SGD in various settings \citep{Gurbuzbalaban2019, haochen2019random, safran2020good, nagaraj2019sgd, nguyen2020unified, mishchenko2020random, ahn2020sgd}.
+Recent works have shown improvement in computational complexity for shuffling schemes over SGD in various settings \citep{Gurbuzbalaban2019, haochen2019random, safran2020good, nagaraj2019sgd, nguyen2020unified, mishchenko2020random,2020Ahn}.
 In particular, in a general non-convex setting, shuffling sampling schemes improve the computational complexity in terms of $\hat{\varepsilon}$ for SGD from $\Ocal\left(\sigma^2/\hat{\varepsilon}^2\right)$ to $\Ocal\left(n\sigma/\hat{\varepsilon}^{3/2}\right)$, where $\sigma$ is the bounded variance constant \citep{ghadimi2013stochastic,nguyen2020unified,mishchenko2020random}\footnote{The computational complexity is the number of (individual) gradient computations needed to reach an $\hat{\varepsilon}$-accurate stationary point (i.e. a point $\hat{w} \in \R^d$ that satisfies $\| \nabla F(\hat{w}) \|^2 \leq \hat{\varepsilon}$.) }.
 We summarize the detailed literature for multiple settings later in Table \ref{table_1}.

 While global convergence is a desirable property for neural network training, the non-convexity landscape of complex learning models leads to difficulties in finding the global minimizer.
-In addition, there is little to no work studying the convergence to a global solution of shuffling-type SGD algorithms specifically. \cite{gower2021sgd} investigates the global convergence for some class of non-convex functions with the relations to over-parameterized settings, however for vanilla SGD method.
+In addition, there is little to no work studying the convergence to a global solution of shuffling-type SGD algorithms {for a general non-convex setting}.
+The closest line of research investigates the Polyak-Lojasiewicz (PL) condition (a generalization of strong-convexity), which demonstrates similar convergence rates as the strongly convex rates for shuffling SGD methods \citep{haochen2019random,2020Ahn,nguyen2020unified}.
+In another direction, \cite{gower2021sgd} and \cite{khaled2020better} investigates the global convergence for some class of non-convex functions, however for vanilla SGD method. \cite{beznosikov2021random} investigate a random shuffle version of variance reduction methods (e.g. SARAH algorithm \cite{Nguyen2017sarah}), but this approach only can show convergence to stationary points.
 With a target on shuffling SGD methods and specific learning architectures, we come up with the central question of this paper: